 - Hold the stretch for 15 seconds (use a watch to time this, because it’s longer than you think).

 - Repeat the stretch 5 times for each leg.

-You can also combat the hard, flat, unforgiving surfaces by wearing a shoe or sandal that is made of shock attenuating material that also matches the natural shape of your foot.
+You can also combat the hard, flat, unforgiving surfaces by wearing supportive shoes or sandals that are made of shock attenuating material that also matches the natural shape of your foot.
 This spreads the weight of your body through a larger area and reduces the painful pulling on the plantar fascia.
-Many shoes made by Vionic incorporate a design that matches the contours of the foot while still maintaining a contemporary style and look.
+While there are shoes for plantar fasciitis, many shoes made by Vionic incorporate a design that matches the contours of the foot while still maintaining a contemporary style and look.
 Find both women’s and men’s shoe options for keeping feet supported all day.